dotnet/docs-maui/docs/user-interface/layouts/horizontalstacklayout.md

 # HorizontalStackLayout

-A `HorizontalStackLayout` organizes child views in a one-dimensional horizontal stack, and is a more performant alternative to a `StackLayout`.
+The .NET Multi-platform App UI (.NET MAUI) `HorizontalStackLayout` organizes child views in a one-dimensional horizontal stack, and is a more performant alternative to a `StackLayout`.
 In addition, a `HorizontalStackLayout` can be used as a parent layout that contains other child layouts.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]